 In a conference call about what we’ve all been creating lately, Joel McKerrow said, “Do not shame yourself for wherever you are right now”.
 It is okay to not know how to do the next step.
-It’s not okay to put yourself down for it, and it’s absolutely not okay to let it stop you moving forward.
-A creative constantly wants to improve their own work.
+It’s not okay to put yourself down for it, and it’s absolutely not okay to let it stop you from moving forward.
+A creative person constantly wants to improve their own work.

 You may be striving to improve, experimenting, learning, and trying again.
 That is completely normal and exactly how the creative mind works.
 You create/edit, create/edit, create/edit.
 It’s like a rollercoaster.
 Your editing is part of the creative input/output cycle, but don’t let your editor muck up what your creator is doing.
 Don’t let your editor be your standard of validation.
 And definitely don’t let comparison steal your joy, but rather let it elevate you to fulfil the ‘more’ that you know you’re capable of.
 Used properly and intentionally, comparison is a tool to spark your own ingenuity.
-As you scroll, be grateful that you have access to a wealth of output from your fellow creatives, and let gratitude fuel an inner satisfaction with your works-in-progress.
+As you scroll through social media posts, be grateful that you have access to a wealth of output from your fellow creatives, and let gratitude fuel an inner satisfaction with your works-in-progress.

 The creative journey is not a competition.
 It is your journey at your pace.

 As you will read in the blog: ‘Embracing the Gap between Vision and Creation’